OctopusDeploy/blog/blog/2018-08/kubernetes.md

 ![](kubernetes-volume.png)

 The next step is to configure the Container resources.
-This is where we will configure the Httpd application.
+This is where we will configure the HTTPD application.

 We start by configuring the Docker image that will be used by the Container resource.
 Here we have selected the `httpd` image from the Docker feed we created previously.

 ![](kubernetes-package.png)

-In order to access Httpd we need to expose a port.
-Being a web server, Httpd accepts traffic on port 80.
+In order to access HTTPD we need to expose a port.
+Being a web server, HTTPD accepts traffic on port 80.
 Ports can be named to make them easier to work with, and so we'll call this port `web`.

 ![](kubernetes-ports.png)

 The last piece of configuration is to mount the ConfigMap volume we defined earlier in a directory.
-The Httpd Docker image has been built to serve content from the `/usr/local/apache2/htdocs` directory.
+The HTTPD Docker image has been built to serve content from the `/usr/local/apache2/htdocs` directory.
 If you recall, we configured the ConfigMap Volume to expose the value of the ConfigMap called `index` as a file called `index.html`.
 So by mounting the volume under the `/usr/local/apache2/htdocs` directory, this Container resource will have a file called `/usr/local/apache2/htdocs/index.html` with the contents of the value in the ConfigMap.

 ![](kubernetes-container-volume.png)